MTN-Group/MoMoAPIs_Android_sdk/momo-sdk-test/Readme.md

 1.Open this repo in Android Studio,

-2.Select GSMATest Module and run the test module using android Emulator or Real device and then open the application from the installed device
+2.Select MomoTest Module and run the test module using android Emulator or Real device and then open the application from the installed device

 #### Prerequisites

 1.Android Studio

-2.JDK 8 (or later)
+2.JDK 11

 3.SDK